OneBusAway/onebusaway-windows-phone/README.md

 ### Trying to build the OneBusAway source code?

 Our source code has a dependency on the Silverlight Toolkit for WP7.
 Please install it and the project should build correctly: http://phone.codeplex.com/

+### Legacy repository

+OneBusAway for Windows Phone was originally hosted on CodePlex using Team Foundation Server.
+If you're looking for old material, you can find it [here](https://onebusawaywp7.codeplex.com/).